 6. Four electives: two units at the 200 level or higher, and two units at the 300 level or higher, one of which must be a 300-level issues course.

-Experiential Learning: All students much have one of their courses seve as an Experiential Learning course.
+Experiential Learning: All students must have one of their courses serve as an Experiential Learning course.
 Such Experiential Learning courses are characterized by one or more of the following, (1) the student works on a individually-defined and approved project under the supervision of experts in the field; (2) the student directly engages methodologies that work best outside of the classroom and require significant concentrations of time or interaction with people (such as oral interviews; map-making; historical surveys, etc); (3) the student typically pursues activities off-campus, such as at a local museum or an archaeological dig, etc.; (4) the student will engage imaginative approaches to learning the discipline of History, such as in role playing courses or in Living History reconstructions; (5) the student travels to conduct research or studies abroad.

 Current Experiential Learning Courses include: 205, 206, 207, 208, 218, 273, 290 where appropriate, 400-level courses where appropriate and approved by the chair, INQ 177, 277, and 377 where the topic is appropriate and approved by the chair.